 Choosing a Social Work Degree

-Choosing social work as a degree path is a step in life that can potentially lead to better careers, more enjoyment and career fulfillment.
-There is definitely a sense of pride in knowing that this degree program provide so much for communities and the residents within.
+Choosing social work as a degree path is a step in life that can potentially lead to better careers, more enjoyment, and career fulfillment.
+There is a sense of pride in knowing that this degree program provides so much for communities and the residents within.

-However, with the high number of available online and in-person degree programs, it is important to consider what accreditation means not only for a degree program, but for licensure and potential careers in the future.
+Also, it is important to consider what accreditation means not only for a social work degree program, but for licensure and potential careers in the future.
+Therefore, view BSW and MSW Programs by state – whether it’s a degree program near you or the state in which you want to begin you career in social work.

 MSW Programs by State